SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 > "All models are wrong, but some are useful"
 >       - George Box

-The test pyramid is a model, and like all models, it is wrong, though it is occasionally useful.
+The test pyramid is a model and, like all models, it is wrong, though it is perhaps useful.

 <!--endintro-->